 There's plenty to do while on vacation in Jacksonville.
 From entertainment venues like Theatre Jacksonville to outdoor areas like Dogwood Park to educational opportunities like the Museum of Science and History, there's never a dull moment in this city.
-If you can believe it, an RV rental can make it even better.

 Staying overnight at a campground while renting an RV in Jacksonville is almost as fun as your actual vacation plans.
 Filled with friendly people and useful perks, a campground is a safe and exciting place to park and wind down at the end of the day.

 One of the best RV campgrounds in Jacksonville is Pecan Park RV Resort.
 Located near the best restaurants and stores in the northern part of the city, this attractive campground provides you with all the amenities you could want, from an on-site pool to great Wi-Fi and cell service to a clubhouse to hang out with the other campers.
 It and the other campgrounds around the city are a fantastic way to turn a good vacation into a great one.